Council tax discounts, reductions and exemptions

 On this page

-Council Tax is based upon two adults living in a property.
-Some residents can be disregarded, reducing the number of residents for tax purposes.
+Your council tax bill is based on two adults living in a property.
+Some people aren't counted, which reduces the number of residents for tax purposes.

 For example, if there are 2 adults living in a property, but 1 of them is a full-time student, the number of residents for council tax purposes is 1, and the non-student would qualify for a discount of 25%.

-- 18 and 19 year-olds who are at, or have just left, school
+- apply if you're aged 18 or 19 and at, or have just left, school

-- people who are caring for someone with a disability who is not a spouse, partner or child under 18
+- apply if you care for someone with a disability who is not a spouse, partner or child under 18

-- people who are in prison (except those in prison for non-payment of council tax or a fine)
+- apply if you're in prison (except those in prison for non-payment of council tax or a fine)

 Single occupancy discount